fodare/ReactLessons/README.md

 # ReactLessons
-A personal stach for react lessons
+A personal stach documenting some react lessons.